Comparing Giclee Prints to Pret-a-porter Redux

 The Cow Is Out of the Barn

-If you will pardon the pun, it’s spilt milk, so let’s not debate the issue.
+If you will pardon the pun, it’s spilled milk, so let’s not debate the issue.
 I see a trend where some artists and giclee printers have stopped using the word, but this is difficult since it has passed in the lexicon of the average art buyer.

 Giclee Prints As Pret-a-Porter

 I suppose some artists will find the idea of comparing giclee prints to pret-a-porter offensive, which is okay.
-If you are not ruffling someone’s feathers with an opinion, you are not adding any thing interesting to the conversation.
+If you are not ruffling someone’s feathers with an opinion, you are not adding anything interesting to the conversation.
 Besides, its just as likely the comparison will add a new, positive outlook on using reproductions.
 Your choice.

 The comparison to me is valid.
 Haute couture is about the one-of-a-kind original garments made with creativity and to the highest standards.
-Certainly, all self-respecting artists commit to such standards when they create their original works.
+Indeed, all self-respecting artists commit to such standards when they create their original works.

 Giclee Prints Open Doors

 Selling giclee prints of your work is not a cure for original art that is not selling.
-However, if you find your work sells when seen by enough of the right buyers, then you are a serious candidate to start adding giclee prints into the selection of what you offer to buyers.
+However, if you find your work sells when seen by enough of the right buyers, then you are a serious candidate to start adding giclee prints into the selection of what you offer to customers.